NRCan/geo_sim_processing/README.md

    - Simplify each feature of the Road, Lake and River layers of the input file with a bend diameter below 3 for the Road layer, 5 for the Lake layer and do not simplify the River layer features but use them for analysing the topology; finally create the output file

-## Comparison with other simplication tool
+## Line Simplification versus Line Generalization

-Compared to the well known Douglas-Peucker algorithm, Sherbend will always try to remove (delete) unnecessary bends (line details) based on a bend diameter value.
-Douglas-Peucker on the other hand will always try to preserve the maximum number of line details (line definition) with the minimum number of vertices.
-Both algorithms can be complementary because Sherbend will not remove unnecessary vertices in the case of very high densities of vertices on a line.
+*Line Simplification* is the process of removing vertices in a line while trying to keep the maximum number of details within the line whereas *Line Generalization* is the process of removing meaningless (unwanted) details in a line usually for scaling down.
+The well known Douglas-Peucker algorithm is a very good example of line simplification tool and Sherbend falls more in the category of line generalization tools.
+Keep in mind thay both algorithms can be complementary because Sherbend will not remove unnecessary vertices in the case of very high densities of vertices.
+It may be a good idea to use Douglass Peucker before Sherbend in the case of very densed geometries.

 ## How it works